noir91/from-scratch-projects/README.md

 # from-scratch-projects
-Here, I'll upload research papers and algorithms from scratch.
+A from-scratch machine learning playground for neural networks, research papers, and core algorithms.